ebzzry/ebzzry.github.io/en/src/lambda-calculus.md

 the established meaning of the word, for example, we randomly create a new definition of the word because of whim, chances are it won’t be accepted.
 We need to believe in the defined connotative and denotative meanings of the word, for it to have meaning to us.
-The same holds true for lambda calculus — we either accept these axioms and operate in its domain, or we live in Neverland.
+The same holds true for lambda calculus—we either accept these axioms and operate in its domain, or we live in Neverland.

 Baby steps <a name="babysteps"></a>